gabidi/cyphernode-js-sdk/README.md

 ### Integration Tests
 Integration tests currently cover
-1. Matrix transport and Bridge: Ability to use Matrix.io to communicate with your Cyphernode in a disritbuted and e2e encrypted fashion (@todo)
+1. Matrix transport and Bridge: Ability to use Matrix.io to communicate with your Cyphernode in a disritbuted and e2e encrypted fashion.
 2. Mqtt Event Lsner: Subscribing and acting on Cyphernode watch events.

-#### Integration Test requirments
+#### Integration Test requirements and steps:

 1. Must have a valid matrix synapse server url
 2. Must have two pairs of matrix user logins (One to be used to test the server and the other the client) Best way is to amend the previously mentioned .env file with the following variables: